 TITLE IX COORDINATOR: A College employee, or their designee, assigned the responsibility for maintaining the College's compliance with Title IX, the Massachusetts Campus Sexual Violence Law of 2021, and the related policies of the College.
 The Title IX Coordinator is responsible for administering this Policy, the Sex-Based Harassment Policy, and its Sex-Based Harassment Complaint Process.
 The Title IX Coordinator may also serve as the College's Affirmative Action Officer.
 If these positions are held by different individuals, the AAO and the Title IX Coordinator may collaborate on the enforcement of any aspect of this Policy.
 The Title IX Coordinator should not have other job responsibilities that may create a conflict of interest.
 For example, serving as the Title IX Coordinator and a disciplinary hearing board member or general counsel may create a conflict of interest.
 There may also be a Deputy Title IX Coordinator designated to assist the Title IX Coordinator in the performance of their duties.
-The College's Title IX Coordinator is Nick Royal who can be contacted at nroyal@northshore.edu.
+The College's Title IX Coordinator is .